Informatica-EIC/Custom-Scanners/JDBC_Scanner/packaged/readme_denodo.txt

   this is used to extract custom lineage for non JDBC/ODBC sources
 - custom lineage for jdbc - now using correct column name from wrapper definition (was assuming column names were the same as what is used in the denodo base view)
+- view sql statements were including all dependent views and datasource/wrappers only the definition for the view is stored now - reducing any truncation messages during import

 Known Limitations:
 1.	custom lineage is not possible for base views using SQL statements